dskoda/quests/README.md

 ## Usage

+### Command line

 Once installed, you can use the `quests` command to perform different analyses.
-For example, to compute the entropy of any dataset (the input can be anything that ASE reads), you can use the `quests entropy` command:
+For example, to compute the entropy of any dataset (the input can be anything that ASE reads, including xyz files), you can use the `quests entropy` command:

 ```
 quests entropy dump.lammpstrj --bandwidth 0.015